 Keep important items in a fireproof place.
 Securely store digital copies of important documents outside your home.

-To mitigate the danger of forest and wild fires to your home, it is important to reduce the extent to which your property acts as a source of fuel for sustaining fire.
+To adapt to the increased the danger of forest and wild fires to your home, it is important to reduce the extent to which your property acts as a source of fuel for sustaining fire.
 Homes contain and are surrounded by flammable materials, but often homes themselves sustain fire in urban areas.
 The most effective ways of reducing your fire danger are to protect your roof and home from embers, build from fire resistant materials, create a fire-resistant perimeter around your home, and carefully consider materials and vegetation in your surrounding area.

 Your “home ignition zone” encompasses your house and everything within 100 to 200 feet surrounding it.
 Radiant heat from a wildfire can ignite a house from up to 100 feet away and can spread quickly towards your home if there are enough combustible materials in between.
 Therefore, it is important to create a defensible space between 30 to 100 feet of your home to safeguard from flames approaching your property.
 The home ignition zone is divided into three zones based on the effects of radiant heat: